Nik-Zainal-Group/teachingmutationalsignatures/README.md

 - **```fetchData(...)```**: returns the mutational catalogues of the samples from a given simulated dataset.
 The only parameter is the dataset name, such as ```SD001```, ```SD002```,...
 - **```checkPerformanceSignatures(...)```**: check a matrix of estimated signatures against the true signatures of a given simulated dataset.
+Multiple estimated signatures can be compared using the ```checkPerformanceSignaturesList``` function.
 - **```checkPerformanceExposures(...)```**: check a matrix of estimated exposures against the true exposures of a given simulated dataset.
+Multiple estimated exposures can be compared using the ```checkPerformanceExposuresList``` function.